haoxx0351/Analysis-of-ACORN-HAI/README.md

 For details on specific variables, refer to the [data directory](https://docs.google.com/spreadsheets/d/1qLqACtCwm7IUfF0Fh_TJnrfE94kV-5Dq_Cn5IjIzS9c/edit?gid=766714505#gid=766714505).

-**Note:** The cleaned data files are ready for use in SPSS, STATA, R, or other statistical software.
+**Note:** The cleaned data files are ready for analysis in SPSS, STATA, R, or other statistical software.

 ---